RPDH1/Basic-website-login-page/README.md

 Create a MySQL database and also create a user (Most people use the same name for both to keep it ease) Connect both the database to the user account.
 Write down the names for each of these also remember the password.

-Open the config.php file and input your database name, username & password which you've just created.
+Open the db_connect.php file and input your database name, username & password which you've just created.
 Save.

 Import tables.sql file into your database.
 This can be done via phpmyadmin on cPanel.